apache/arrow/python/doc/source/memory.rst

 ------------

 All memory allocations and deallocations (like ``malloc`` and ``free`` in C) are tracked in an instance of ``arrow::MemoryPool``.
-This means that we can the precisely track amount of memory that has been allocated:
+This means that we can then precisely track amount of memory that has been allocated:

 .. ipython:: python